MIPS/gcc/cli-fe/gcc/config/sparc/sparc.md

 })

-;; SPARC-V9 conditional move instructions.
+;; SPARC-V9 conditional move instructions

 ;; We can handle larger constants here for some flavors, but for now we keep ;; it simple and only allow those constants supported by all flavors.